nadav-mal/MachineLearningDigitRecognition/README.md

 <h2>Conclusion</h2>

-<p>This project was a great learning experience for us, as we got to explore the world of machine learning and its applications in image recognition.
-It was interesting to see how different features can be used for dimensionality reduction and improve the accuracy of the model.
-We plan to continue exploring and experimenting with more advanced machine learning models and techniques in the future.</p>
+<p>It was interesting to see how different features can be used for dimensionality reduction and improve the accuracy of the model.
+We plan to continue exploring and experimenting with more advanced machine learning models and techniques in the future, stay tuned!</p>